 Sure, that can be demonstrated by way of chocolates, flowers and other gifts, but it can also be demonstrated by achieving certain financial milestones together.

 So, how will you know if they really love you?
 Here are six financial signs your relationship is headed somewhere serious.

 1. You added your partner to your car insurance policy

 Well, well, well.
 Look at you two.
 Hopping onto the same car insurance policy is a big step in any relationship.
 It means you’re going places together — literally.
 When you add someone to your policy as a secondary driver, they can drive your car whenever they like and be insured while they do it.

-A vehicle is no small asset to share with another person — especially because adding a secondary driver tends to raise your insurance premiums.
+A vehicle is no small asset to share with another person — especially because adding a secondary driver tends to raise your insurance premium.
 If your partner has added you to their policy, consider it a sign that you mean something really special to them and that the two of you are moving to the next level.

 2. You reveal your debts and salaries to each other

 The topic of money doesn’t often come up on the first date, let alone within the first year for some couples.
 So if you’ve finally had “the talk” and have given each other an idea of what debts you’re still working on paying off, as well as your incomes, consider yourself in the serious stage of a relationship.
 It takes guts to come clean about your finances and put it all on the table.
 Rest assured that if you’ve made it to this point in your relationship, you’re on solid ground.